oFelpxz/oFelpxz/README.md

 ### 🎓 Education

 - **Bachelor's Degree in [Information System]** (Currently Enrolled)
-  *University Name, Expected Year of Graduation: 2026*
+  *PUC-Campinas, Expected Year of Graduation: 2026*
   Relevant projects:
   - Developed a system to monitor air quality.
   - Created a website for a barbershop.